Enfield - Blair Athol

 Enfield - Blair Athol lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Enfield - Blair Athol's population is around 28,117 as of August 2025.
-This reflects an increase of 2,539 people since the 2021 Census, which reported a population of 25,578 people.
-The change is inferred from the estimated resident population of 27,798 from the ABS as of June 2024 and an additional 222 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,852 persons per square kilometer.
-Enfield - Blair Athol's growth rate of 9.9% since the 2021 census exceeded both the state (6.7%) and metropolitan area averages.
+As of Nov 2025, Enfield - Blair Athol's population is approximately 28,117.
+This figure reflects a growth of 2,539 people since the 2021 Census, which reported a population of 25,578.
+The increase is inferred from ABS estimates: 27,798 in June 2024 and an additional 222 validated new addresses post-Census.
+This results in a density ratio of 1,852 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Enfield - Blair Athol's growth rate since the 2021 Census was 9.9%, surpassing both state (7.1%) and metropolitan averages, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 79.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
-Population projections forecast significant growth for Enfield - Blair Athol, with an increase of 7,111 persons to 2041, reflecting a total increase of 24.2%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation methods from LGA to SA2 levels.
+Future population projections indicate a significant increase in the top quartile of Australian statistical areas, with Enfield - Blair Athol expected to grow by 7,111 persons to 2041, reflecting an overall increase of 24.2% over the seventeen-year period.

 Frequently Asked Questions - Population